Monroe Workers’ Compensation Lawyer

 - Temporary Total Disability (TTD) – If you miss work due to a work injury, TTD benefits could be available to you as long as you have the specific certification from your physician that you must miss work as you recover from injury.

 - Temporary Partial Disability (TPD) – If you suffer an injury that results in your doctor limiting your physical activity, but you can still work at a reduced level, benefits from TPD will cover the difference in your pay.
 The pay difference assistance is especially helpful for jobs that require extensive physical activity.

 - Permanent Partial Disability Benefits (PPD) – Workers with specific work-related injuries can potentially qualify for payments above the physical impairment, depending on their situation.

 - Total and Permanent Disability (TPD) – In some cases, if an injury is so severe that a worker is unable to return to their job for the remainder of their life, they will qualify for TPD benefits.

 Employers are required to provide employees with medical care for job-related injuries.
 Typically, you can select the physician, and your employer will then choose their doctor to provide a second medical opinion.

-In most cases, your employer’s insurance company will attempt to pay the least amount of money possible through delays, denial, and even limiting of the approval of your treatment and medical tests.
-Gordon McKernan Injury Attorneys Monroe have the expertise to help you navigate this process and work with your doctors and therapists to expedite your treatment procedures.
+In most cases, your employer’s insurance company will attempt to pay the least amount of money possible through delays, denial, and even limiting the approval of your treatment and medical tests.
+Gordon McKernan Injury Attorneys Monroe has the expertise to help you navigate this process and work with your doctors and therapists to expedite your treatment procedures.

 If an injury that you sustained at work permanently sidelines you, you could be eligible for vocational services.
 A Functional Capacity Evaluation (FCE) may have to be performed to determine your exact limitations.
 Permanent injuries can make finding comparable work impossible.
 Typically, your doctor will outline work limitations as a result of an injury that will require a vocational expert to assist in finding employment in Monroe or surrounding cities.